tskit-dev/msprime/docs/development.md

   code.
 To run the checks without committing use `pre-commit run`.
 To bypass the checks (to save or get feedback on work-in-progress) use `git commit --no-verify`
-- If you have modifed the C code then
+- If you have modified the C code then
   `clang-format -i lib/tests/* lib/!(avl).{c,h}` will format the code to satisfy CI checks.
 - When ready open a pull request on GitHub.
 Please make sure that the tests pass before